-Some of the gluten-free pastas are so unusual that I thought you might like to know where you can buy it, so under the title of some of the recipes I included a link to where you can buy it.
+Some of the gluten-free kinds of pasta are so unusual that I thought you might like to know where you can buy it, so under the title of some of the recipes I included a link to where you can buy it.
 I hope that help make your life just a little easier.

-At the beginning, I also have links and pictures for a couple gluten-free pastas that are pretty common.
-When you find a recipe that just states gluten-free pasta in the ingredients, these are the pastas you might want to use.
+At the beginning, I also have links and pictures for a couple gluten-free kinds of pasta that are pretty common.
+When you find a recipe that just states gluten-free pasta in the ingredients, these are the kinds of pasta you might want to use.

 This is a picture of my Nana (Italian for Grandma).
 She was born in 1909 in South Boston, MA.
 Her dad immigrated from Sicily around 1902 and was part of the Mafia.
 I’m not kidding.
 He was involved with it until he was mysteriously hit by a car and died, but at least that wasn’t until later in his life.
 He married a woman from Ireland and had several children.